Fluci/ring-ruler/README.md

 In Blender, search for "Ring Ruler" or go to "Object -> Ring Ruler".
 A helper window with settings will pop up.

-The rings are created in original size (millimeters).
-The default cube measures 1x1x1 meter, so it covers the created rings.
+The rings are created in original size (millimeters) scaled by a scale factor (usually 1000).
+The default cube measures 1x1x1 meter, so it covers the created rings if the scale factor is 1.
 Delete/move it and zoom towards the center.

+You can choose a custom font in the drop down menu.
+The font must be loaded, do this by going to a text object and loading the font there in the "Font" tab.